We care about your privacy.

 Security of personal information

 Once we have collected your personal information, we’ll take reasonable steps to ensure it is protected against misuse, loss, interference, unauthorised access, modification and disclosure.
 We do this in a variety of ways, including maintaining physical security of paper and electronic data stores (such as locks, security systems) and appropriate computer and network security (such as firewalls, user identification policies, encryption, password controls).
-Your personal information is stored and held securely by third party data storage providers used by Dr Me.
+Your personal information is stored and held securely by third party data storage providers used by Tonic Digital Media.

 Destruction of personal information